gafoo173/HardView/docs/LiveViewAPI.md

 - **GPU monitoring**: May not work well with integrated GPUs

 ### Usage Tips for Temperature Classes in Windows
+> **Note:**
+> Before performing the first read on Windows, make sure to update the values to ensure accurate results.
+This is especially important within the `PySensor` class, as some sensors require an initial update after initialization to return correct values.

 > **Note:** There's no need to worry about repeating the configuration,
 > as the function includes a safeguard that immediately prevents duplicates upon entry.

 * **For simple scripts** (e.g., monitoring only CPU temperature):
   You can enable automatic initialization by passing true Or do not pass anything by default is true when creating a temperature monitoring object, then update it using the `.update` method .